-HSP-125 Medication Administration 1 credits
+HSP-125 Medication Administration 1 credit

 This course is an introduction to the fundamental knowledge and skills required of paraprofessionals to safely administer medications to individuals receiving services in non-medical community programs.
 The rights of medication administration, value and expectations of documentation, and procedure for administering oral, PRN, eye, skin, ear, and nose medications, inhalers, suppositories, and enemas will be covered.
-Case scenarios and role-playing will provide situations that require students to problemsolve immediate responses, documentation and follow-up actions.
+Case scenarios will require students to problemsolve, identifying appropriate responses, documentation and follow-up actions.
 While this is not a pharmacology course, students will gain an understanding of the types of medication packaging and common medication administration abbreviations and become familiar with common drug classifications.
 Not available for supplemental.
 Equivalent to RSP-125.